BradleyCodeU/bradleycodeu.github.io/_gdad/html/multipagepizzasite1.md

   - 3 people = index.html homepage plus 3 other pages
   - 4 people = index.html homepage plus 4 other pages

-Ideas for "other pages" include: Pizzas, Wings, Pasta, Sides, Desserts, Drinks, Gift Cards, Deals, Our Locations, Our Story, Employment, Kids Club, Nutrition, Food Truck, Birthday Room, Contact Us
+Ideas for "other pages" include:
+  - Contact Us
+  - Employment
+  - News
+  - Our Games
+  - Gift Cards
+  - Our History/Our Story/About Us
+  - Help/Support
+  - Frequently Asked Questions

 Your website must contain:
   1.  an index.html homepage page with a logo and links to all of the other pages